g1y5x3/llm_gaokao/README.md

 * Qwen2-72B-Instruct was able to correctly answer 17.1 without the image.
 Very impressive.

 ## TODO:
-- [] figure out how to automate grading if not considering partial credict
-- [x] This is just a mock test to set everything up in an efficient manner, need to test on some bigger and better models, including vision-language models for ~~a full 150/150 grading~~ grade the last question is kinda hard.
+- [x] This is just a mock test to set everything up in an efficient manner, need to test on some bigger and better models.
+- [] make the response generation as deterministic as possible for reproducibility.
+- [] enable 150/150 generation and evaluation.
 - [] Optimize the prompt.
 The answers could be very sensitive to the prompts.
 See [notes](notes.md) for more details on testing with different prompt styles.